When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 Our courses are offered in a variety of formats.
-The format in which a course is offered may change at short notice, depending on enrolments and student needs.
-The current delivery formats are: Online - you will complete the entire course in an online environment Blended - you will be required to participate in both face-to-face and online components in a blended course.
-The amount of required face-to-face time varies per course section.
-Face-to-face - you will attend a class at a scheduled time and location.
-An instructor will by physically present to assist you.
+The format in which a course is offered may change at short notice, depending on enrolment and student needs.
+The current delivery formats are: online (the course is delivered entirely in an online environment); face-to-face (the course is delivered in a scheduled time and place}; blended (the course is delivered through a mixture of face-to-face and online).

 Search Transfer Alberta for course and program transfer information including transfer agreements between post-secondary schools in Alberta, British Columbia, Northwest Territories, Nunavut and Yukon.